RadheyaM/Factory-Planner/README.md

 ## Messages
 As seen above there are success messages generated for all actions that affect a database object.
-There are info messages on the forms giving useful information.
+There are also info messages on the forms giving useful hints to the user.

-On the Search Plan page there is a grey expandable and dismissable alert box for some very inportant information.
+On the Search Plan page there is a grey expandable and dismissable alert box for some very important information.

 <img src="media/readme-features/current-status-alert.png">

 # Technologies Used
  - [Django version 3.2.16](https://docs.djangoproject.com/en/3.2/)
- - See [requirements.txt](requirements.txt) for Full List of Django Requirements(requirements.txt)
+ - See [requirements.txt](requirements.txt) for a full list of Django Requirements.
  - Python 3.8.11
  - HTML5
  - CSS3